machiel/querybag/README.md

 Querybag is a library that loads all SQL files from a specific directory, and it allows you to access them by using their file name, as in the example below.

+This way you don't have extremely long strings of SQL statements in your code, but you can have them in nice, separate, SQL files instead.

 # License
 Querybag is licensed under a MIT license.